Liquidations

 When market prices move against a trader’s open positions, unrealized losses reduce their account equity.

+This design prioritizes market-based unwinding when possible, capital preservation for traders, and system-wide solvency under extreme conditions.
 If equity drops below the maintenance margin threshold, the system will begin full liquidation of the affected positions.

 • Margin Trade uses full liquidations.
 Once triggered, the entire open position is closed automatically at the current mark price through onchain market orders.
-There are no partial liquidations or backstop vaults.

 • Cross margin accounts: Since all Margin Trade accounts currently use cross margin, liquidation affects the account’s entire trading balance.
 All open positions share the same margin pool and will be closed together if total equity falls below the maintenance level.